 Myopia, or shortsightedness, is the eye condition where objects close to you are clear but objects further away are blurred.
 It is caused by the eye being slightly too long or too powerful.
 It is corrected by concave (negative power) lenses.

 Your Child's Myopia May Depend on What You Do Now

-Some children (and adult) eyes develop myopia and the percentage of people who develop it has increased over the last few decades.
+Some children (and adults) develop myopia and the percentage of people who develop it has increased over the last few decades.
 Most of the changes happen to your eyes in childhood and as a teenager.

-Research has shown that that it is possible to prevent or at least slow the progression of myopia.
+Research has shown that that it may be possible to prevent or at least slow the progression of myopia.
 Myopic changes are generally permanent; they don't get better with treatment - but we can slow the progression and the earlier you start the better the effect.